Boey: Early life and career

 Boey was born in Singapore and grew up on a song bird farm in Malaysia.
 He initially went to the United States to study advertising at the Academy of Art University (AAU) in San Francisco, but later switched to Computer Animation.
 After graduation, Boey returned to AAU to teach in the Computer Animation department.
 In 1999 he began working for game developer Blizzard Entertainment as a lead animator on Diablo II and Diablo III.
 During that time, Boey briefly left Blizzard to work at Factor 5 on Lair.
 Today Boey writes full-time and does freelance design work.
 His clients include; Mattel, Disney, 7-Eleven, Esquire, Vittoria Coffee, and draftfcb.
 He is also a travelling lecturer and has spoken at Ted X Weldquay.
-Boey currently has a weekly comic published in The Edge (Malaysia).
+Boey currently has a weekly comic published in The Edge.

 Projects

 Graphic novel and webcomic

 In 2007, Boey began a daily webcomic about the experiences of his day.
 He currently posts six days a week.
 Boey's book, When I Was A Kid, is meant to be a prequel to the blog of his adult life.
 In May 2012, When I Was A Kid became a local non-fiction best-seller in Malaysia.
 He is currently focusing on distribution in Asia, but his book is available internationally through the Blurb website.
-Boey published his second book "When I Was A Kid 2" in July 2013 and it was a success.
+Boey published his second book, When I Was A Kid 2, in July 2013, and it was a success.